 This may be offset by reduced timings for road transport over shorter distances.
 It is not out of place to interchange the words ‘containerization and container freight shipping’ in this post, as they mean one and the same thing.

 Purpose of Container Shipping Services

 The importance of container shipping services to global trade cannot be over-emphasized.
 As stated above, it makes shipping quite easy and has been in existence for centuries.
-So, whether you are purchasing shoes, bags, clothes, or anything from China to Nigeria, container shipping plays an economic impact on the importation process.
+So, whether you are purchasing shoes, bags, clothes, or anything from China, India, the US or any part of the world to Nigeria, container shipping plays an economic impact on the importation process.

 Container Freight Shipping: Advantages (Benefits) and Disadvantages

 In the shipping industry, container freight shipping plays one most important role.
 The advantage of this is that it has aided the industry to a strong and steady-state.
 This mode of shipping has a significant economic advantage over other means of transporting goods, for both the sender and the recipient.

 Over 50,000 cargo ship sailing the world use this mode of shipping due to the positive factors it carries in aid to business profiting.
 Impacts such as the ability to transport different types of goods such as raw materials, food, vehicles, equipment, furniture, apparel to mention but a few.
 As a matter of fact, almost all goods that come into your port are stored in a shipping container.

 1. Adequate Security of Goods

 Once the container is sealed, it bars against bad weather, temperature variations, theft, handling impacts, fire.
 Therefore limit or reduce the risk of loss of items to those conditions.

 The fear of breaking the bank is eliminated in the course of transporting or shipping container loads.
 This is because the container is the unit that documents all the goods that it contains.
 Charges are therefore not per items in the container but per container load.